 % sampling rate fs = 1000; % time t = (1:10000)/fs; % frequency (Hz) f = 5; % increasing amplitude amp = (1:10000)/fs; % 5 Hz sine with increasing amplitude s1 = amp.*sin(2*pi*f*t); plot(t, s1, 'b'); % dftfilter: fit 5 Hz sine (with constant amplitude) avgamp = mean(amp); s2 = avgamp.*sin(2*pi*f*t); hold on; plot(t, s2, 'r');

-So computed over the whole time interval, the 5 Hz amplitude is zero.
+So computed over the whole time interval of the cleaned data, the 5 Hz amplitude is zero.
 However, for a short time interval at the begin, there is non-zero amplitude at 5 Hz.
-In the middle the amplitude dips, but towards the end of the trial the amplitude increases and is again non-zero.
-I.e. the time-varying amplitude is V-shaped: large at the edges, small in the middle.
+In the middle the amplitude dips, and towards the end of the trial the amplitude increases and is again non-zero.
+I.e., the time-varying amplitude is V-shaped: large at the edges, small in the middle.
 Similarly, if you were to look at the power, it would be U-shaped.

-% subtract the 5 Hz fit s3 = s1-s2; figure; plot(t, s3, 'k'); % bandstopfilter: remove 4.9 to 5.1 Hz s4 = ft_preproc_bandpstopfilter(s1, fs, [4.9 5.1], 2); hold on; plot(t, s4, 'm');
+% subtract the 5 Hz fit s3 = s1-s2; figure; plot(t, s3, 'k'); % bandstopfilter: remove 4.9 to 5.1 Hz s4 = ft_preproc_bandstopfilter(s1, fs, [4.9 5.1], 2); hold on; plot(t, s4, 'm');

-After spectral estimation this would lead to a consistent decrease in 50 Hz towards the middle of the trials.
+After spectral estimation this would lead to a consistent decrease in the line noise towards the middle of the trials.
 Note that it depends on the spectral estimation technique and the data padding during filtering whether and how the residual line noise will express itself.